ReconnectedCC/docs/faq/rom.md

 An SC3 and SC2 compatible API, for backwards compatibility with older applications.

 ### connecticut.lua
-An API specific to the Project Connecticut server
+An API specific to the ReconnectedCC server

 ## Programs
 ### Cloud Catcher